Common Foods That Are Toxic To Dogs: Prevent Accidental Poisoning

 Some Foods You Are Feeding Your Dog Could be Toxic

 Are there human foods that are toxic to dogs?
 Absolutely!
-Sometimes it’s tempting to give into those begging puppy dog eyes and share a few bits of table food, and most of the time, it’s harmless.
+Sometimes it’s tempting to give into those begging puppy dog eyes and share a few scraps of table food.
+Most of the time, it’s harmless.

 It’s important to be aware of these foods to avoid any complications or unexpected trips to the vet.
 Here are six common foods that you should avoid giving to your dog.

-Candy, gum, toothpaste, baked goods, a few peanut butter, and some diet foods are sweetened with xylitol.
+Candy, gum, toothpaste, baked goods, some peanut butter as well as some diet foods are sweetened with xylitol.
 It can cause your dog’s blood sugar to drop and can also cause liver failure.
 Early symptoms include vomiting, lethargy, and coordination problems.
 Eventually, your dog may have seizures.
 Liver failure can happen within just a few days.

 Alcohol has the same effect on a dog’s liver and brain that it has on people.
 But it takes a lot less to hurt your dog.
 Just a little beer, liquor, wine, or food with alcohol can be bad.
 It can cause vomiting, diarrhea, coordination problems, breathing problems, coma, even death.
 And the smaller your dog, the worse it can be.